rianoc/qvincentys/README.md

-# vincentys-formula

-Vincenty's formula for q
+# Vincenty's formula for q

 Build: